G7495x/CSE-VTU-Labs---2010-Syllabus/(10CSL78) Web Programming Lab/README.md

 * During PHPMyAdmin installation, the configuration must look like this! <br> ![](PHPMyAdmin-Config.png) <br> [SPACE] to tick/untick <br> [TAB] to switch between sections <br> [RETURN] to commit

 # **Warning!**
-* Some code, typed in Windows doesn't work in Linux.
+* Some code typed in Windows doesn't work in Linux.
 This is due to **Line Endings**.
-Make sure all code has proper Linux line endings (LF). <br>
+Make sure all code has proper Linux line endings (LF only). <br>
 * Every program written in cgi-bin **MUST** have permissions set to **777**.
-Otherwise, they don't work. <br> Just perform `sudo chmod 777 *` after saving **EVERY** program in the `cgi-bin` folder.
+Otherwise, they won't work. <br> Just perform `sudo chmod 777 *` after saving **EVERY** program in the `cgi-bin` folder.

 ### Info
 `/var/www/html/` - This is the folder for all the HTML,XML, XSL, CSS, PHP files.
-By default, `localhost/` in your web browser will direct to the contents in this folder.
-You can create folders inside it to organize your files, but their respective paths must be reflected while accessing through the browser.
+By default, `localhost/` in your web browser will direct to the contents in this folder. <br> You can create folders inside it to organize your files, but their respective paths must be reflected while accessing through the browser.

-`/usr/lib/cgi-bin/` - This is the CGI folder.
-You can create folders inside it to organize your files, but their respective paths must be reflected inside the codes as well. <br>
+`/usr/lib/cgi-bin/` - This is the CGI folder. <br> You can create folders inside it to organize your files, but their respective paths must be reflected inside the codes as well. <br>

 Type `localhost` in the browser to see if its running.